-Effective June 29, 2010, under a new asset management agreement, the Company manages the production and operation of the Pacific Ethanol Plants.
+Under an asset management agreement, the Company manages the production and operation of the Pacific Ethanol Plants.
 On October 6, 2010, the Company purchased a 20% ownership interest in New PE Holdco, a variable interest entity, from a number of New PE Holdco's existing owners.
 At that time, the Company determined it was the primary beneficiary of New PE Holdco, and as such, has consolidated the results of New PE Holdco since that time (see Note 2).

 These four facilities have an aggregate annual production capacity of up to 200 million gallons.
-As of March 31, 2011, three of the facilities were operating and one of the facilities was idled.
+As of June 30, 2011, three of the facilities were operating and one of the facilities was idled.
 If market conditions continue to improve, the Company may resume operations at the Madera, California facility, subject to the approval of New PE Holdco.